 BCMA is central to the survival of multiple myeloma cells.1 BCMA, BAFF, and APRIL are all expressed at significantly higher levels in patients with multiple myeloma than in healthy individuals.1,5 Overexpression leads to upregulation of anti-apoptotic proteins and the survival of multiple myeloma cells.1 Upregulation of BCMA also correlates with disease burden and poor prognosis in multiple myeloma.1

-BCMA represents a promising antigen target for novel multiple myeloma therapies.
+BCMA represents an antigen target of interest for novel multiple myeloma therapies.

 Search our clinical trials.